wttech/aet/documentation/src/main/wiki/Dictionary.md

 *Pattern*
 a sample model of data.
 Collection results are compared to their patterns to discover potential differences.

-*pom.xml*
-a Maven tool configuration file that contains information about the project and configuration details used by Maven to build the project.

 *Rebasing*
 an operation changing the existing pattern to the current result.